 Here are the links to find and book national park campsites in each Australian state and territory.

-Caravan parks are a really common choice of cheap accommodation in Australia, and they’re honestly not full of chavs like the Caravan Club in The Inbetweeners!
+Holiday parks are really popular in Australia, and they’re honestly not full of chavs like the Caravan Club in The Inbetweeners!
 You’re more likely to be neighbouring with other backpackers and wealthy Australian pensioners (“silver nomads”) travelling in swanky renovated buses.